-

 Festival costs are supported primarily by the generous donations of individuals, corporations and the arts and literary funds in our community.
 Additionally, there are annual fundraisers.
 For more information go to our fundraising events page or contact the Festival Coordinator at 239-533-4832.

 Yes.
-We have programs and activites geared to children, teens and adults.
+We have programs and activities geared to children, teens and adults.

 Yes.